kaist-ina/nemo/README.md

 # MobiCom 2020, Paper #382

-### This is an anonymized Github repository for the submitted paper "NEMO: Enabling Neural-enhanced Video Streaming on Commodity Mobile Devices".
+### This is an official Github repository for the submitted paper "NEMO: Enabling Neural-enhanced Video Streaming on Commodity Mobile Devices".

 ### 1. DNN Specifications (cited in Section 5.3, "Providing multiple options")